DivitKhullar/myWeather/README.md

 # WeatherApp

 This is an API based Angular Project that will display the weather record of the city that is entered by the user.

-API used is openweathermap
+API used is openweathermap.

-Link for the API is: "https://openweathermap.org/api"
+Link for the API is: https://openweathermap.org/api.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.7.